cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-up/issues-enter-verify-email.md

 1. <strong>Double-check for typos</strong>
    - Make sure there are no extra spaces before or after your email address.
    - Confirm that you’ve entered the correct format.
-For example:, name@example.com
+For example: name@example.com.
 2. <strong>Some types of email addresses may not be supported</strong>
    - Some domains (like temporary or disposable emails) may not be allowed.
    - Try using a different email provider, such as Gmail or Outlook.